Specialized Teletherapy and Therapy for Students at Tuskegee University | Taproot Therapy Collective

-Teletherapy and Therapy for Students at Tuskegee University
+Specialized Teletherapy and In-Person Therapy for Tuskegee University Students

 Supporting the unique mental health needs of Tuskegee University Golden Tigers through specialized hybrid and remote therapy

-Tuskegee University, a historically Black university founded in 1881, serves approximately 3,000 students with unique mental health challenges shaped by its rich history, diverse student body, and specific academic pressures.
+Tuskegee University, a historically Black university founded in 1881, serves approximately 3,000 students.
+Our therapeutic approach acknowledges the unique mental health challenges shaped by its rich history, diverse student body, and the specific academic pressures of a prestigious institution.
 [Source: Tuskegee.edu]

-STEM and Professional Program Pressures: As a university known for its rigorous programs in veterinary medicine, engineering, agriculture, and sciences, many Tuskegee students experience intense academic pressure and stress related to competitive professional programs.
+Rigor and Professional Program Pressures: As a university known for rigorous programs in veterinary medicine, engineering, and nursing, many Tuskegee students experience intense academic pressure and burnout related to competitive professional tracks.
 [Source: Tuskegee.edu Programs]

-Historical Context and Legacy: Students at this historic institution often navigate additional pressures related to upholding the university's legacy of excellence and achievement, which can contribute to performance anxiety and stress.
+Historical Context and Upholding the Legacy: Students at this historic institution often navigate additional internal and external pressures related to upholding the university's legacy of excellence, which can contribute to performance anxiety and perfectionism.
 [Source: Tuskegee University History]

-Rural Location Challenges: Located in a rural setting, students may experience limited access to off-campus mental health resources, creating additional barriers to receiving consistent support.
+Rural Location and Access Challenges: Located in a rural setting, students often face limited access to diverse, specialized, off-campus mental health resources, highlighting the critical need for flexible teletherapy.
 [Source: Tuskegee Student Life]

-First-Generation Student Challenges: Many Tuskegee students are first-generation college students who may face additional stressors related to family expectations, financial concerns, and navigating academic systems without familial guidance.
+First-Generation Student Dynamics: Many Tuskegee students are first-generation college students who may struggle with the additional stressors of family expectations, financial burdens, and navigating complex academic systems without established familial guidance.
 [Source: Student Success Center]

-Cultural and Identity Development: As an HBCU (Historically Black College/University), Tuskegee provides an environment for cultural identity development, but students may still struggle with race-related stress, cultural adjustment, and identity formation issues.
+Cultural Identity and Racial Stress: As an HBCU, Tuskegee provides an environment for powerful cultural identity development, but students may still struggle with race-related stress, cultural adjustment, and identity formation issues requiring specialized support.
 [Source: Tuskegee Mission]

-Financial Stressors: Many students face significant financial challenges paying for their education, resulting in stress, anxiety, and pressure to succeed academically to maintain scholarships and financial aid.
+Financial Stressors: The high cost of higher education means many students face significant financial challenges, resulting in anxiety and pressure to maintain academic standing to secure scholarships and financial aid.
 [Source: Financial Aid]

-Post-Pandemic Challenges: Like many universities, Tuskegee students continue to experience the lingering effects of the COVID-19 pandemic on their academic progression, social development, and mental health.
+Post-Pandemic and Social Changes: Like many students globally, Tuskegee students continue to deal with the lingering effects of the COVID-19 pandemic on social development, academic progression, and overall mental health.
 [Source: Tuskegee News]

-Tuskegee University Counseling Center: Located in John A. Kenney Hall, provides individual and group counseling, crisis intervention, and referrals.
-Learn more
+Tuskegee University Counseling Center: Located next to Kresge Center, provides free individual and group counseling, crisis intervention, and referrals.
+Learn more and find contact information

 Student Health Services: Offers medical care, health education, and referrals for specialized mental health needs.
 Learn more